For your free copy of

 This is just a plain, smooth, white tile, with large foam pads underneath to stop it sliding.

-(It's the sort of tile you may use to tile a kitchen, it was very cheap...and it cleans with a baby wipe!)
+(It's the sort of tile you may use to tile a kitchen, it was very cheap...and it cleans easily)

 To my tile I have used masking tape to hold a piece of Acetate in place.